greghart/powerputtygo/mapperp/README.md

 ## Goals and Features

 * Help cutdown on scaffolding when querying large amounts of data across tables from sql
-* Declaratively show what's happening in a non magical way
+* Declaratively show what's happening in a non magical way (ie. don't use reflect)

 ## Background